 The deluge of data generated by online activities and activities involving devices and the internet of things (IOT) has led to the growth of a new area of specialisation entirely dedicated to the effective usage of this data.
 'Data Science' refers to the practice of acquiring, analysing and communicating insights from data, with the primary purpose of generating actionable insights to the solving of problems.
 The obvious example is that of an e-commerce business wishing to acquire insights on how better to market products to its customers, but the same tools are used to generate solutions to medical, biological, agricultural, security-related and geoscientific problems too (among others).
-Indeed, it is safe to say that at the time of writing, new applications for the techniques of data science are being discovered and applied.
+Late in 2022, the OpenAI foundation released its 'ChatGPT' interactive AI bot to the public and the reaction has been nothing less than spectacular.
+Yet this advanced technology is based on the same basic machine learning techniques at the core of data science.

 While generally not requiring the technologies related to 'big data', trade analysis can benefit substantially from the other cornerstone of the data science field - statistical learning.
-These techniques (known as 'machine learning' when applied on modern high-powered computers) can reveal accurate predictions and inference around many of the problems that trade analysts are required to solve.
+These techniques (known as 'machine learning' when applied on modern high powered computers) can reveal accurate predictions and inference around many of the problems that trade analysts are required to solve.